ncmprhnsbl/openbox/README.md

 openbox
 =======
 A collection of configs for openbox wm, and associated apps, set up to build a Porteus module.
+NOT in  usable state.